-How Much Will Insurance Pay for My Totaled Car in 2023?
+How Much Will Insurance Pay for My Totaled Car?
+(Updated in 2023)

 Having a totaled vehicle can be a huge financial setback.
 Not only is it a strain on your finances, but it can be a huge inconvenience to try to coordinate your daily transportation during the interim.
 And if your insurance company doesn’t cover rental vehicles, then it’s an even bigger hassle.

 If you’ve never experienced this situation before, you may be curious to know just how much your insurance provider will give you for your totaled vehicle.
 In this article, we’re going to go over this scenario to help you learn how the process works and what you can expect to receive from your provider.

 How Much Does Insurance Pay for Totaled Vehicles?

 If you have car insurance, the amount of money that you’ll pay for a totaled vehicle will depend on the type of coverage that you have.
 If you only have liability, you are 100% responsible for paying for the vehicle or the replacement of it.
 Remember that liability only covers the other person’s vehicle.
 However, if you have a comprehensive insurance plan on your vehicle, any out-of-pocket expenses that you may have will depend on the details of your plan.